 3 Tips to Help Avoid Heat Exhaustion in the Elderly

 It’s July already, which means hot summer days are upon us.
-As much as we all enjoy outdoor summertime activities—like BBQs, swimming, boating, family reunions, and baseball games—it’s important to remember that participating in outdoor activities during the hot summer months can lead to heat exhaustion.
+As much as we all enjoy stepping outside for some fresh air this time of year, t’s important to remember that outdoor activities during the hot summer months can lead to heat exhaustion.
 This is particularly true when it comes to heat exhaustion in the elderly.

 Heat exhaustion occurs when people are exposed to high temperatures for extended periods of time without proper hydration.
 If not treated right away, heat exhaustion can lead to heat stroke, permanent brain damage, and even death.

 If you’re concerned about heat exhaustion in the elderly, don’t fear.
 There are preventative measures you can take to help ward off heat exhaustion and keep older adults healthy and happy all summer long!